-We had \$11.6 million and \$30.9 million of cash and cash equivalents as of December 31, 2022 and December 31, 2021, respectively.
+We had \$5.4 million and \$11.6 million of cash and cash equivalents as of December 31, 2023 and December 31, 2022, respectively.
 We have funded our operations with cash generated from operating activities, through the sale of equity securities and through debt financing.
-We had total debt obligations of approximately \$77.7 million as of December 31, 2022, including the MSLP Loan of \$51.0 million, and convertible notes of \$26.7 million, compared to total debt obligations of approximately \$77.3 million as of December 31, 2021.
+We had total debt obligations of approximately \$74.9 million as of December 31, 2023, including the MSLP Loan of \$51.3 million, and convertible notes of \$23.6 million, compared to total debt obligations of approximately \$77.7 million as of December 31, 2022.

-Our working capital requirements reflect the growth of our business over the last few years, in particular, the past focus on our subscription model.
-Working capital is primarily driven by growth in our subscription sales which impacts accounts receivable.
+Working capital is primarily impacted by the ratio of subscription sales to traditional cash sales.
 Our recent shift to prioritize traditional cash sales over subscription sales is designed to improve liquidity and reduce working capital requirements over time.
-Our overall growth also requires higher inventory levels to meet demand and to accommodate the increased number of technology platforms offered.
-We had a split of subscription sales revenue to traditional sales revenue at a ratio of approximately 47:53 in the year ended December 31, 2022, compared to 56:44 in 2021.
-We expect to increase the ratio of traditional sales to subscription sales in 2023 and beyond.
-We expect inventory to continue to increase in the short term, but at a lower rate than the rate of revenue growth.
+Our expanding product portfolio also requires higher inventory levels to meet demand and to accommodate the increased number of technology platforms offered.
+We had a split of subscription sales revenue to traditional sales revenue at a ratio of approximately 64:36 in the year ended December 31, 2023, compared to 47:53 in 2022.
+We expect a slight increase in the ratio of traditional sales to subscription sales in 2024 and beyond.
+We expect inventory to remain relatively flat in the short term but increase at a lower rate than the rate of revenue growth over the longer term.

 We also require modest funding for capital expenditures.
 Our capital expenditures relate primarily to our research and development facilities in Yokneam, Israel and San Jose, California.
-In addition, our capital investments have included improvements and expansion of our subsidiaries' operations to support our growth.
+In addition, our capital investments have included improvements and expansion of our subsidiaries' operations to support our growth, but do not expect to incur such costs over the next twelve months.